Casual Japanese Kimono For Women

 Kimono Kitsuke Accessories:

 The Japanese kimono (着物) are a long-standing cultural icon of Japan that is encased in centuries of heritage and rich symbolism.
-Our selection of casual women's Japanese kimono is the largest on our site, with our selection of women's yukata being second.
+Our selection of casual women's Japanese kimono is the largest category of kimono we offer, with our selection of women's yukata being second.
 We aim to add 5 to 20 new kimono a week to this selection to ensure it is always fresh with something new to offer our customers.
 The selection we offer includes a wonderful variety of classic Japanese themes including popular designs such as cherry blossoms, plum blossoms, chrysanthemum flowers, frolicking rabbits, ducks, and more.
 The designs on a kimono have cultural meaning and can be used to express emotions and reflect heavily upon the person wearing the kimono.
 To illustrate the point here are a few examples of symbolism on kimono.
 Ducks are associated with a long and happy marriage.
 Rabbits are most commonly tied to fertility when the rabbit is white and with waves, the full moon, and the New Year.
-Cherry blossoms are among one of the most popular designs, their symbolism, however, is more somber as it represents the short and delicate nature of life and beauty.
-Understanding the symbolism expressed on a kimono will greatly enrich anyone experience when purchasing, viewing or wearing a traditional kimono.
+Cherry blossoms are among one of the most popular designs, however, is more somber symbolism as it can represent the fleeting delicate nature of beauty.
+Understanding the symbolism expressed on a kimono will greatly enrich anyone's experience when purchasing, viewing or wearing a traditional kimono.

 Japanese Kimono Formality

+Kimono do have gender expressions and are worn differently based on gender expressed.
 Men and women generally wear different designs, and their kimono vary slightly.
 The fit of a woman's kimono and the manner in which it is worn is different from a man's style.
 The most obvious difference between the genders is simply the armpit.
 A female kimono has an open armpit, while a male kimono has a closed armpit.
-Women's attire is typically much more colorful, and require more accessories to be worn traditionally.
+Women's attire is typically much more colorful and requires more accessories to be worn traditionally.
 When purchasing your kimono it is important to understand the gender desired for the manner in which it will be worn, because that will influence the sizing, and manner in which it is put on, as well as the accessories required.

 **Please give our extensive kimono store time to load.